angular-experts-io/modern-angular-workshop/exercise-backend/README.md

 * Client-side vs server-side filtering
 * Refreshing of declarative signal / stream data is suboptimal (service / store)
 * Why is it "ok" to `.subscribe()` on the remove call (difference between CUD and R)
-* The future of "simple" data loading (without NgRx) with `rxResource` (developer preview), implicit behavior and how to debounce?
+* The future of "simple" data loading (without NgRx) with `httpResource` (developer preview), implicit behavior and how to debounce?

 ## How to use exercises